-Check out our all-new glossary of environment campaign terms with links to further information on key subjects to help you campaign faster.
+Check out our glossary of environment campaign terms with links to further information to help you campaign faster.

 Sometimes you just can’t find the right words.

 And other times when using a technical term a little voice inside says, I hope this means what I think it means!

 Well, fear no more.
-Today we publish our Environment Campaign Glossary – an all-new dictionary of words and phrases used by environment campaigners and others whose actions (for better or worse) affect the environment.
+Now you can quickly check our Environment Campaign Glossary – a dictionary of words and phrases used by environment campaigners and others whose actions, for better or worse, affect the environment.

-By publishing a glossary of campaign terms we aim to help you in two ways:
+By defining key campaign terms we aim to help you in several ways:

 - Simplify your communications – A shared language helps you communicate effectively with your audience and other campaigners